echlebek/blog/content/manning-zoa.md

 Hope, and spent the night at a hotel.
 We rose before dawn to eat a "continental breakfast", and headed north on the Coquihalla.

 Zoa ridge is accessible via Falls Lake road, near the Coquihalla summit.
-The trail follows a very wide pipeline right-of-way for a few kilometers before entering heavy timber.
+The trail follows a very wide road and then pipeline right-of-way for a few kilometers before entering heavy timber.
 On the other side of the ridge, the trees are more sparse, and there are many excellent slopes for skiing.